 Find the Right Location

-The Earth is obviously at the centre of your dream off grid life.
 The wrong land will seriously impede or could even destroy your ability to live sustainably, grow your own food, and build a resilient self-sufficient lifestyle.
 Buying land that is affordable and meets your needs is absolutely crucial.

 Finding the perfect property is the most difficult and most important part of this process.
 There are lots of considerations and compromises you may need to make.
 At its core, the perfect off grid location needs to check these boxes:

 - Legal for off grid living (in regards to permits, building codes, zoning, etc.)